Anthony A. Olis: Cultural activities

 Olis was particularly active among Lithuanian Americans.
 He spoke fluent Lithuanian even though he never visited the country.
 From an early age, he showed affinity for music.
 In 1920, he joined the Lithuanian Birutė Choir (originally established by Mikas Petrauskas).
 When its choirmaster Stasys Šimkus returned to Lithuania, Olis was selected as his successor.
-In 1923, Birutė Choir and Olis performed operetta Bailus daktaras (Lithuanian translation and adaption of The Doctor of Alcantara by Julius Eichberg).
+In 1923, Birutė Choir and Olis performed operetta Bailus daktaras (a Lithuanian translation and adaption of The Doctor of Alcantara by Julius Eichberg).
 The evening generated a profit of US$2,000.

 Together with his brother-in-law Antanas Vanagaitis, Olis organized and often performed at various Lithuanian events.
 He particularly liked concerts of classical music.
 Even though such events were usually not profitable, Vanagaitis and Olis pursued an ambitious cultural program and rented large music venues in Chicago (e.g. Stevens Hotel or Morrison Hotel).
-On 19 August 1934, Olis was conductor of the Chicago Symphony Orchestra which performed Lithuanian music at the Century of Progress (Chicago World's Fair).
+On 19 August 1934, Olis was the conductor of the Chicago Symphony Orchestra which performed Lithuanian music at the Century of Progress (Chicago World's Fair).
 In 1954, to celebrate the 30th anniversary of Vanagaitis' public work, they organized a particularly large concert at the Civic Opera Building.
-It included performances by opera singer Polyna Stoska and the Chicago Symphony Orchestra directed by Vytautas Marijošius.
+It included performances by the opera singer Polyna Stoska and the Chicago Symphony Orchestra directed by Vytautas Marijošius.

 Olis composed a few music scores (they remained unpublished).
 He also wrote the script and directed two Lithuanian movies (one of them for the 30th anniversary of Vanagaitis).

-In 1935, Olis worked to erect a monument to Lithuanian-American aviators Steponas Darius and Stasys Girėnas in Marquette Park.
+In 1935, Olis worked to erect a monument to the Lithuanian-American aviators Steponas Darius and Stasys Girėnas in Marquette Park.
 In 1949–1950, Olis organized exhibitions of works by Lithuanian artists in New York, Waterbury, Boston, Detroit, and Chicago.